Romulan: Romulan Warbird

 The Warbird was developed by Andrew Probert with the model built by Greg Jein.
 In the series it was introduced in the episode "The Neutral Zone" and seen on a recurring basis in the franchise from then on.
 In the Star Trek universe, it is twice as big as Picard's Enterprise D and is powered by an artificial quantum singularity.
 It is noted for its size and power in Star Trek by Picard and his crew.

-In 2017, Space.com said the Warbird was the 9th best spacecraft in the Star Trek franchise.
+In 2017, Space.com said the Warbird was the ninth-best spacecraft in the Star Trek franchise.
 In 2020, CNET ranked the Romulan Warbird the 16th most powerful spacecraft in Star Trek.

 Romulan language

 Two fictional languages have been constructed for the Romulans and Remans of the Star Trek franchise.

 The first was created by Diane Duane for her non-canon series of novels called Rihannsu.
 In this imagining, it was an intentional creation, based on Old High Vulcan when the Romulans left Vulcan and established their own society.
 Duane describes it as sounding somewhat like Latin and Welsh.

-The second was created for the television series Star Trek: Picard.
+The second was created by Trent Pehrson for the television series Star Trek: Picard.
 Its script is distinct from occasional glimpses of Romulan writing in earlier series.
-As of 2021, little information has been released about the language, though it is developed enough to be used for dialog in the show.
+As of 2026, little information has been released about the language, though it is developed enough to be used for dialog in the show.